 '''

 15:28:12.899 01.08 con 1:SQL_SELECT BEG

-15:28:12.905 01.08 ;D2000_PROCESS_PARAMS;1;SQL_SELECT;1005;tdb_task_0000000000005BB40;55;TRUE;0;1;set
+15:28:12.905 01.08 ;D2000_PROCESS_PARAMS;1;SQL_SELECT;1005;tdb_task_000000000905BB40;55;TRUE;0;1;set

 "NAME=VERSION27";TRUE

 15:28:12.908 01.08 con 1:SQL_SELECT END

 Example 2:

 15:28:22.051 01.08 con 1:SQL_SELECT BEG

-15:28:22.054 01.08 ;D2000_PROCESS_PARAMS;1;SQL_SELECT;1006;tdb_task_0000000000905BB40;55;TRUE;1;2;set;TRUE
+15:28:22.054 01.08 ;D2000_PROCESS_PARAMS;1;SQL_SELECT;1006;tdb_task_00000000905BB40;55;TRUE;1;2;set;TRUE

+15:28:22.056 01.08 con 1:SQL_SELECT END

 '''

-Logs with DBG.DBMANAGER.SQL_CONNECT debug category enabled
+Logs with DBG.DBMANAGER.SQL\CONNECT debug category enabled

-Enabling the debug category has the same effect as inserting "DEBUG" into the connectString parameter in all calls of the SQL_CONNECT action, i.e. the writing debug information of the SQL_CONNECT action and all other actions using this connection into the log file of D2000 DBManager.
+Enabling the debug category has the same effect as inserting "DEBUG" into the connectString parameter in all calls of the SQL\CONNECT action, i.e. the writing debug information of the SQL\CONNECT action and all other actions using this connection into the log file of D2000 DBManager.

-Note: The DBG.DBMANAGER.SQL_CONNECT debug category has no effect on the SQL_CONNECT actions which contain the reference to an object of Database or Database Table types, because these actions are influenced by the parameter Debug in the configuration dialog box of the respective Databas type object.
-The category affects only the SQL_CONNECT actions using the parameter connectString for their connection, i.e. the text connect string, debugging of which cannot be enabled in process D2000 CNF and it needs to be enabled by inserting the DEBUG parameter into the connectString parameter.
+Note: The DBG.DBMANAGER.SQL\CONNECT debug category has no effect on the SQL\CONNECT actions which contain the reference to an object of Database or Database Table types, because these actions are influenced by the parameter parameter Debug in the configuration dialog box of respective Database type object.
+The category affects only the SQL\CONNECT actions using the parameter connectString for their connection, i.e. the text connect string, debugging of which cannot be enabled in process D2000 CNF and it needs to be enabled by inserting the DEBUG parameter into the connectString parameter.

-Logs with startup parameter /DBD<number_of_requests>
+Logs with startup parameter /DBD<number\of\requests>

 Starting from version 7.01.023 a performance tuning feature for reporting performance problems in automatic (non-transactional) connections is available.
-If DBManager is run with parameter /DBD<number_of_requests>, it will write the following information to its log file during startup: Performance logging is ON.
+If DBManager is run with parameter /DBD<number\of\requests>, it will write the following information to its log file during startup: Performance logging is ON.

-If a number of requests queued for any of the automatic connections exceeds the value number_of_requests, this information will be recorded in the log file (i.e. the log file of the database if the value Size of the log file is configured, otherwise the log file of DBManager).
-The log will contain the performance warning, connection number, and number of queued requests:
+If a number of requests queued for any of the automatic connections exceeds the value number\of\requests, this information will be recorded in the log file (i.e. the log file of database if value Size of the log file is configured, otherwise the log file of DBManager).
+The log will contain the performance warning, connection number and number of queued requests: